Serving the St. Louis and surrounding area- Our Website is still under Construction.

 At Black Hearts Chainsaw Art, our Active Duty Service Members and Veterans hold a special place in our heart.
 We have had the privilege and honor of being asked to carve a number of different pieces in support of our military, their families, and the sacrifies both have made.
 While our Unit plaques are popular and fill us with pride when we carve them - our Battle Crosses are the most humbling.
-Our Battle Crosses (Soldiers Memorial) have roughly 100 hours of hand carving time in each of them in order to ensure the most accurate portrayal as possible and can be personalized to match the era in which they represent (WWI, WWII, Korean War, Vietnam, Golf War, etc.).
+Our hand carved Battle Crosses Sculptures (Soldiers Memorial) have roughly 100 hours or more of hand carving time in each of them in order to ensure the most accurate portrayal as possible and can be personalized to match the era in which they represent (WWI, WWII, Korean War, Vietnam, Golf War, etc.).

 The story and inspiration behind the original design of our first relief carved Battle Cross with the American Flag draped in the background shows the unique bond between Veterans and the community that proudly stand behind them.